The Case for DtC Beer Shipping

 Naturally, states are eager to maximize the tax revenues they collect, as taxes fund their service to the public, including infrastructure, education and social services.

-The compliant behavior of DtC alcohol shippers to date has enriched states’ coffers to the benefit of many.
+The compliant actions of DtC alcohol shippers to date has enriched states’ coffers to the benefit of many.
 As a leading beverage alcohol compliance solutions provider, Sovos ShipCompliant has facilitated states’ securing hundreds of millions in tax revenue each year.
 Because the footprint for legal DtC shipping of non-wine beverage alcohol is limited, the vast majority of this tax revenue is driven by DtC wine shipments.

-DtC Tax Revenue Paid to States Via Sovos ShipCompliant
+DtC Tax Revenue Paid to States via Sovos ShipCompliant

 States opening to the DtC shipment of beer would only grow these welcome additional revenues.